When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Additional User Study Results

 \subsection{Cognitive Sources}

+We compared the distribution of cognitive sources of self-reported trust between the attack and non-attack conditions using the chi-square test over the four source categories (Explanation, Prior Knowledge, Trust in AI, and Other), followed by separate $2\times2$ chi-square tests for each category, as shown in Table~\ref{tab:attribution-chi2}.

+The dominant attribution in both conditions was \textit{Explanation}.
+Participants selected explanation-based attribution on 65.0\% of attack trials and 64.5\% of non-attack trials.
+This difference was not statistically significant ($\chi^2(1)=0.12$, $p=.73$, $\phi=0.004$), indicating that adversarial framing did not reduce the central role of explanation-based trust.
+In other words, participants reported relying on the explanation at nearly identical rates regardless of whether the underlying AI output was correct or incorrect.

-The distribution of cognitive trust sources differed significantly between the attack and non-attack conditions (Table~\ref{tab:attribution-chi2}).
-The majority of users in both conditions attributed their trust to the explanation itself, and this pattern remained highly stable (Attack: 65.0\%; Non-Attack: 64.5\%; $\chi^2=0.10$, $p=0.75$), indicating that adversarial explanations did not alter the dominant role of explanation-based trust.
-In contrast, trust based on prior knowledge is significantly more common in the non-attack condition (24.6\% vs.\ 19.9\%; $\chi^2=18.1$, $p=2.1\times10^{-5}$), suggesting that users were more likely to rely on their own expertise when the AI output was correct.
-Conversely, reliance on “trust in AI” is more frequent under attack (14.4\% vs.\ 10.6\%; $\chi^2=17.2$, $p=3.4\times10^{-5}$), indicating that some users defaulted to trusting the model even when it is wrong.
-The “Other” category is rarely selected and showed only a marginal difference across conditions ($p=0.07$).
+By contrast, the relative prevalence of the other attribution sources shifted across conditions. \textit{Prior Knowledge} was selected more frequently in the non-attack condition than in the attack condition (24.6\% vs.\ 19.9\%; $\chi^2(1)=18.42$, $p=1.78\times10^{-5}$, $\phi=0.05$).
+This suggests that users were more likely to rely on their own expertise when the AI output was correct.
+Conversely, \textit{Trust in AI} was more common under attack than under non-attack conditions (14.4\% vs.\ 10.6\%; $\chi^2(1)=17.51$, $p=2.86\times10^{-5}$, $\phi=0.05$), suggesting that under adversarial framing, some participants defaulted to trusting the AI system itself even when the answer was incorrect.
+The \textit{Other} category is rarely selected and showed only a marginal difference across conditions ($p=0.05$).
 These results suggest that the explanation plausibility is the dominant driver of trust and remains stable; changes in prior-knowledge and AI-trust attributions account for the overall distributional shift.